apivideo/api.video-documentation/analytics/overview.md

 ### Sessions

-User sessions affect how your viewers' interactions generate data.
-For web users, a browser tab counts as one session.
-For mobile users, a player instance within an app counts as one session.
+User sessions affect how data like the number of viewers is counted.

+* For web users, a browser tab counts as one user session.
-For example:

-- If user watches the same video multiple times on the same tab, only one event is generated.
-- If user watches a video, refreshes the tab, then plays the video again, a new event is generated.
+* For mobile users, a session starts when an app is launched.
+Apps going in the background remain in session.
+A new session starts when an app stops or is destroyed, and then launches again.

-### Aggregation vs. timeseries
+### Aggregations vs. timeseries

 The `/data/metrics/{metric}/{aggregation}` and `/data/timeseries/{metric}` endpoints can return very similar data.
 Here's a concrete example on how to understand the fundamental difference.

-Let's get the number of plays for a video, from the last 2 days.
-Let's use both endpoints to get this data:
+Let's get the number of plays for a video from the last 2 days.
+We can use both endpoints to get this data:

 * `/data/metrics/play/sum` → the value of the `play` metric aggregated to `sum`
 * `/data/timeseries/play` → the value of the `play` metric over time